26 Things to do in Suzhou China – All You Need to Know Before you Go

 Humble Administrators Garden in Suzhou

-Suzhou has 69 classical Chinese gardens and nine of the greatest are together they are designated a UNESCO World Heritage Site.
+Suzhou has 69 classical Chinese gardens, and nine of the greatest are designated together as a UNESCO World Heritage Site.
+These exquisite gardens are a highlight of any visit to Suzhou, showcasing the beauty and allure of the region.

 The Humble Administrator’s Garden is the most famous of all the gardens.
 Dating back 500 years, it is one of the four famous gardens of China.